 PRO Discover Carbon 20° gravel handlebar

 Picking a flared gravel dropbar is tricky – so many options!
 Even PRO have bars from 10-30°.
-I chose something in the middle – a happy medium with room for my wrists in the drops without going super wide.
+I chose something in the middle – a happy medium with room for my wrists in the drops without going super wide for this Lynskey PRO GR gravel bike.
 (I’ve already ridden 75cm Curve Walmer bars where picking your way through the forest can even be tricky.)

 The PRO Discover Carbon 20° bar debuted as a light gravel racing option to work with GRX Di2… or any other nice gravel groupset, like the Campy Chorus levers I bolted on.
 At just 207g, the bars are light, but still tough enough for off-road riding.